6G-SANDBOX/6G-Library/qosium_probe/README.md

 Once you have Probes in place, install the measurement controllers of your choice, and/or the results solution, if not already installed.

-For support and Qosium installers, please contact [Kaitotek](https://www.kaitotek.com/forms/support-request).
+NOTE: this component involves a private-licensed image.
+Thus, for support and Qosium installers, please contact [Kaitotek](https://www.kaitotek.com/forms/support-request).

 ## Additional information